MCDReforged/MCDReforged/docs/source/customize/reactor.rst

 Similar to `custom server handler <handler>`__\ , you info reactor class needs to inherit from the class ``AbstractInfoReactor``.
 Then you need to implement the ``react`` method to give it some functionalities

-After you finish coding your reactor, you need to add you reactor class path to the `custom_info_reactors <../configure.html#custom-info-reactors>`__ option of the configure file, then your reactor will start working
+After you finish coding your reactor, you need to add you reactor class path to the `custom_info_reactors <../configure.html#custom-info-reactors>`__ option of the configure file, then your reactor will start working automatically